jvoss/prsw/docs/getting_started/quick_start.rst

 ``sourceapp``
 -------------

-You can specify the ``sourceapp`` parameter to set a unique identifier.
-See the `RIPE Stat Data API Documentation <https://stat.ripe.net/docs/data_api#Overview>`_ for details.
+You can specify the ``sourceapp`` parameter to add a unique identifier to every call.
+See the
+`RIPE Stat Data API Documentation <https://stat.ripe.net/docs/data_api#Overview>`_ for details.